 Always hover over a link to ensure you recognize the destination.
 It’s a good rule of thumb to access the company webpage from your browser, not from links in an email.

 Also, give the business a call if they’re asking for personal information through email.

 Be very wary of a request to enter personal information online, particularly if you aren’t familiar with the company or their website.
 Don’t respond, click on images or links or open any attachments from an unknown email address or companies.

 If you do receive an email with an attachment or request for information from a person or company that you do know but were not expecting, call them to verify if they actually sent the email.

 Use strong passwords and two-step authentication

 Two-step authentication prevents hackers from accessing the account without a verification code.
-Many social media and banking websites are now offering two-step authentication for its users.
-Once you type your password a one-time verification code is sent to your mobile phone for you to then type into the site and continue to your account.
+Many social media and banking websites offer two-step authentication for users.
+Once you type your password, a one-time verification code is sent to your mobile phone for you to then type into the site and continue to your account.